 Involving little ones can decrease picky eating and increase appetite and willingness to try new foods.
 Here are a few ways they can help:

-- Little Kids: Peel and mash the bananas, open canned pumpkin, measure ingredients; pour batter into the pan
+- Little Kids: Peel and mash the bananas, open the canned pumpkin, measure ingredients, pour batter into the pan

 - Big Kids: All of the above!

 Make a double batch and freeze one for later!
 Once the loaf has completely cooled, tightly wrap it in foil and place it in an airtight freezer bag, pressing out as much air as possible.
 Defrost overnight on the counter.